Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

     - Very short duration.
 - There’s evidence that different sensory systems use different temporary storage areas.
 - E.g. Someone can remember a visual list of numbers but not as well as a spoken list.
-- *Amnesia*: a major loss of memory or ability to learn.
+- *Amnesia*: a major loss of memory or loss of the ability to learn.
 ![Figure 24.5](figure24-5.png)
 - *Retrograde amnesia*: memory loss for events prior to the trauma.
 - *Anterograde amnesia*: memory loss for events following the trauma.
-- Interestingly, for retrograde amnesia, newer memories are forgetting but older memories aren’t suggesting a link between an old memory and how hard it is to forget it.
+- Interestingly, for retrograde amnesia, newer memories are forgotten but older memories aren’t, suggesting a link between an old memory and how hard it is to forget it.
 - One way to increase working memory is through chunking the information into meaningful groups.
-- Working memory is is capability of the neocortex found in multiple locations in the brain.
+- Working memory capability is found in multiple locations in the brain.
 - Experiments with legions in the prefrontal cortex suggest that the prefrontal cortex is involved in retaining information in working memory.
 - *Engram/memory trace*: where a memory is stored.
 - All of the cortex participates in memory storage and memories are distributed across the brain.